 There’s a reason that real estate is seasonal; no one wants to move when it’s cold and snowy!
 And just like tenants don’t want to move during Fall and Winter, landlords don’t want to have to worry about filling their vacancy during the off-season.
 Unfortunately, it’s not always avoidable.
 Leases end or tenants vacate early.
 Whatever the circumstances are, the goal is to find new qualified tenants as quickly as possible.
-So here are a few tips for finding tenants during the off-season.
+Real Property Management Colorado has the resources, expertise, and team to help you do just that.
+Our property management and tenant placement services are guaranteed to find qualified tenants quickly at any time of the year.
+Contact us today to learn more.
+And in the meantime, here are a few tips for finding tenants during the off-season.

 Nothing catches more attention than a move-in special or free rent during this time of the year.
 Think about it.
 Having a little extra cash for the holidays is never a bad thing in a tenant’s eye.
+Doing so also helps make your property stand out amidst the competition, drawing more attention and more prospective tenants to your door.
 To help fill your vacancy faster this Fall and Winter, consider offering a discount on the first month’s rent or any other move-in special.
 Just be sure to put a time stamp on it to drive the incentive, for example: “Sign a lease by December 1st and get the first month free!”

 Adjust Your Terms